CaroHolt/wtw/README.md

 A brief description of the files in *code* is:

 - **creation_of_paper_plots.ipynb**
-    - This notebook can be used to evaluate the language model bias of different model architectures using the ABBA annotation corpus as a test set.
-This is done by calculating the models perplexity for stereotypically and anti-stereotypically biased sentences and performing a paired t-test on the results.
+    - This notebook can be used to recreate all plots present in the paper, based on the experimental results.

 - **run_clm_adapter.py**
     - This script is based on the *run_clm.py* script of the Adapter Hub, which can be found [here](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/language-modeling).
 It is used to train the domain adapters using a causal language modeling loss.